Fuel scarcity looms as marketers, truck owners boycott Lekki-Epe corridor

 By Udeme Akpan

-There were fears of a possible fuel scarcity yesterday, following a coordinated boycott by petroleum marketers and truck owners protesting against the Lagos State Government’s enforcement of a controversial N12,500 e-call-up levy on trucks operating along the Lekki-Epe corridor.
+THERE were fears over a possible occurrence of fuel scarcity, yesterday, following a coordinated boycott by petroleum marketers and truck owners protesting against the Lagos State Government’s enforcement of a controversial N12, 500 e-call-up levy on trucks operating along the Lekki-Epe corridor.

 Members of the Independent Petroleum Marketers Association of Nigeria (IPMAN) and the National Association of Road Transport Owners (NARTO) on Monday staged a peaceful demonstration, withdrawing haulage and fuel trucks from the corridor in rejection of what they describe as an “exploitative, ill-timed, and burdensome” policy.